-A complete training has been given to the ESR in the fields of motion capture, 3D modelling, and other technics and resources related to the virtual human's research: (a) Motion capture: ESR13 has been trained on digitizing motion of people.
-For example, dancing or making a particular action.
-In the context of ITN-DCH, we used this technical and the knowledge of MIRALab to record a ceremony of a priest, which can be considered part of intangible heritage. (b) 3D Semantically enriched modelling: We had different technics to build 3D objects.
+I have been given a complete training in the fields of motion capture, 3D modelling, and other techniques and resources related to the virtual human's research: (a) Motion capture: I have been trained on digitizing motion of people, for example, dancing or making a particular action.
+In the context of ITN-DCH, we used this technique and the knowledge of MIRALab to record a ceremony of a priest, which can be considered part of intangible heritage. (b) 3D Semantically enriched modelling: We had different techniques to build 3D objects.
 One of them was to use photogrammetry to reconstruct a person from a bunch of photos.
 Another way was to use Constructive Geometry to make volumes from scratch. (c) Motion synthesis and editing: Once the data was acquired we needed to edit the motion and/ or animation to have good final rendering.
-For that purpose, we often used different blending or re-targeting technics. (d) Real-time programming: As for interactive applications, we needed to program the scripts in the way to have best visual feedback.
+For that purpose, we often used different blending or re-targeting techniques. (d) Real-time programming: As for interactive applications, we needed to program the scripts in a way to have best visual feedback.
 A training was also given concerning real-time programming and perceptual rendering.